 In 2012 a group of Salisbury school governors and parents, with the support of the headteachers from the Laverstock secondary schools, proposed the idea for a new sixth form college in Salisbury.
 The college was to be separate from any other educational establishment in Salisbury and provide a world class level 3 provision.

-May 2013 – S6C gets approval from Department for Education
+- May 2013: S6C gets approval from the Department for Education

 - November 2013: Founding Principal Simon Firth appointed to start in January 2014

 - February 2014: Tollgate Road chosen as site for new building

 - July 2014: Funding approved, and Ofsted give their backing

 - September 2014: Salisbury 6th Form College opens to students, using Wiltshire College as a temporary base

 - 2015: Planning permission granted for the new building on Tollgate Road

 - November 2015: Construction of S6C building on Tollgate Road begins

 - May 2016: Building handed over to S6C